jonathanvisser/cicero-certus/README.md

 https://cicero.xyz/v3/remark/0.14.0/github.com/jonathanvisser/<REPO NAME>/master/<MARKDOWN FILE NAME>.md
 ```

+* Set image paths to full relative path.
+E.g. "customer-name/img/...".
+This will break the images until viewed online.
 * Edit, check-in, and navigate to the link above to view.
 * Create a custom alias using https://tinyurl.com to share a pretty link.